Z-MS/z-ms.github.io/src/pages/blog/unit-testing-2.md

 ![A GitHub diff of the second set of unit tests](../../assets/unit-testing-2/second-tests.png) *Test*

 I ran into the same problem.
 But this time, I was testing very specific outputs from the function without checking the inputs.
-These failures told me that something was wrong with my mental model of "red-green-refactor".
-I went back to the diagram again.
+These failures told me that something was wrong with my mental model of unit testing.

 ## The Actual Solution

-Alhamdulillah, after much instropection, it became clear that I was supposed to validate the inputs first, and not the output.
+Alhamdulillah, after staring at the diagram for a while and thinking deeply, it became clear that I was supposed to validate the inputs first, and not the output.
 I started from scratch, and this time, I was happy to see that the newer tests weren't breaking the older ones.

 ![First correct set of tests passing](../../assets/unit-testing-2/first-correct-tests-passed.png)